shortdoom/audit-compare/README.md

 # Audit-Compare

 Audit-Compare allows you to compare any two remote GitHub repositories for differences.
 The results are presented in an output HTML file, with options to filter by extensions and directories.
+Additionally, basic search functionality across the data is provided.

 ## Installation